KwanghyeonJeong/Python_Base/README.md

 # Python_Base

-## Use Visual Studio Code

-### Download Extensions:

-### Python, Python Extension Pack, Python for VSCode, Code Runner
+These codes were collected for Python basic grammar research.

-### Python ver.
-3.8.6
+### Requirements
+- **Python ver.
+3.8.6:**

   Download the default path (C drive) from Python 3.8.6 to use the JSON file in .vscode without changing it.

-The operating system is based on the Windows 10 series.
+- **Visual Studio Code**

+- **Visual Studio Code Extensions:**

+  Python, Python Extension Pack, Python for VSCode, Code Runner

+- OS:

+  Windows 10.0 or late